LEGIONBOSS/range-finder-glasses/README.md

 ## Communication

-The **ATTiny85 MCU** reads the distance from a **HC-SR04 Ultrasonic Distance Sensor** once a second, and displays in on a **2 Digit 7 Segment Display** in meters with one whole number and one decimal.
+The **Arduino Pro Mini** reads the distance from a **HC-SR04 Ultrasonic Distance Sensor** once a second, and displays in on a **2 Digit 7 Segment Display** in meters with one whole number and one decimal.

 | ![img/communication.png](img/communication.png) |
 | :-: |